 The chest pain happens because there isn't enough blood flowing to part of your heart.
-It's a symptom of heart disease, and it's caused when something blocks the arteries that bring oxygen-rich blood to your heart.
+It's a symptom of heart disease, and it's occurs when something blocks the arteries or there's a decreased blood flow in the arteries that bring oxygen-rich blood to your heart.

 Angina usually goes away quickly.
 Still, it can be a symptom of a life-threatening heart problem.
 Call your doctor if you have it.
 It's important to find out what's going on and to talk about what you can do to avoid a heart attack.